You are here

 - Teacher Residency Expansion Program

 Additional Research and Tools

-- In collaboration with research partners at the University of Colorado Denver’s School of Education and Human Development, a study was undertaken in spring 2020 to investigate challenges teachers faced with the sudden switch to remote learning during the Coronavirus disease pandemic (COVID-19).
+In collaboration with research partners at the University of Colorado Denver's School of Education and Human Development, a study was undertaken in spring 2020 to investigate challenges teachers faced with the sudden switch to remote learning during the Coronavirus disease pandemic (COVID-19).
 Remote learning presented many new challenges for K-12 teachers and presented some unique challenges for different content areas and grade levels.
-Read results of a study that found (1) areas expected to present challenges that did not, (2) challenges that surfaced for teachers regardless of the grade level or content they taught, and (3) challenges that were experienced differently by teachers within educational levels and/or content areas.
+Read results two studies (published in 2020 and 2022) that found (1) areas expected to present challenges that did not, (2) challenges that surfaced for teachers regardless of the grade level or content they taught, and (3) challenges that were experienced differently by teachers within educational levels and/or content areas.
 Findings indicate that some challenges were experienced by teachers across grade levels, with common challenges including student engagement, adjusting curriculum to the remote format, and the loss of the personal connection of teaching.
 Differences were also found by grade level, with elementary teachers struggling more with varying attitudes of parents regarding remote learning and adjusting their curriculum to an online format, and secondary teachers more often reporting student engagement and a general feeling of being lost or unsupported in their teaching as challenges.
 These challenges provide important context around the experience of remote teaching, as well as what supports teachers need to continue remote teaching.

 - Educator Talent has partnered with TEACH Colorado to provide Colorado-specific information for prospective teachers to explore a teaching career, including step-by-step instructions for obtaining the preparation necessary to become a Colorado teacher.